takasoft/takasoft.github.io/_posts/2025-02-06-why-union-find-is-such-a-cool-algorithm.md

 title: Why union find is such a cool algorithm
 ---

-Note: This post is still work in progress

 One of my favorite algorithms in graph theory is Union Find.
 It is a beautiful algorithm to group disjoint sets.
 A disjoint set is a set of nodes in an undirected graph that contains itself, and is not connected to other sets.

 Suppose we have the following graph.
 Disjoint sets are `{0, 1, 2, 3}` and `{4, 5}`.
 As you can see, they are disconnected from each other.